Sensitivities#

 A single

-to None.
+base- this is equivalent to settingbaseto None.
 Included only for argument signature consistent with npv.vars_scalar (list[float], optional) – Scaling factors for each variable, for example converting rates to basis point etc. Defaults to ones.

 vars_labels (list[str], optional) – Alternative names to relabel variables in DataFrames.